Learn how to heat map your productivity! Download the Productivity Heat Map in the Content Library of our free Mighty Networks community.

 Gray: Hopefully I’m asleep at this level.
 Unfortunately, all too often I’m still trying to get something done or can’t sleep because some idea is teasing me.

-A few other other presentation notes.
-I use twenty-four hour time for convenience and so that there’s no need for two clocks.
-I only use four colors because it captures all of the information I need and keeps me from quibbling about whether something’s red-orange, orange, or red.
+A few other presentation notes.
+I use 24-hour time for convenience and so that there’s no need for two clocks.
+I use only four colors (plus gray) because they capture all of the information I need and keep me from quibbling about whether something’s red-orange, orange, or red.
 Gray is used instead of black because it’s easier to see and black is too often associated with death or some really, really bad state.

-There’s a good deal of usefulness from thinking about your day in this way.
-It helps answer the following questions:
+There’s a good deal of usefulness in thinking about your day in this way.
+For me, it helps answer the following questions:

 You’ll notice on the heat map above that from 08–11 and 14–16, I go nova.
 Then towards meal times I start to downshift.
 One obvious reason for this is that I get hungry and my blood sugar drops.
-A second, less obvious reason this happens is that I can only sustain peak focus for about three hours before I lose it.
+A second, less obvious, reason this happens is that I can sustain peak focus for only about three hours.

-A lot of the same reasons explain why I’m not good for a whole lot after 1600 (4 pm for those not familiar with 24 time).
+A lot of the same reasons explain why I’m not good for a whole lot after 1600 (4 pm).
 If it’s been a good, productive day, I’ve burned myself out by that point.

 The heat map above is my (more or less) natural rhythm.
 With a little caffeine, food, and space, it’s what my day will generally look like.
-But I’ve often wondered what I can do to move myself from a lower level of productivity to the next.
+But I’ve often wondered what I can do to move myself from a lower level of productivity to the next higher one.

-I’ll discuss the specifics of this in a future post, but I’ll give a quick example.
-The block from 1100-1400 (11 am to 2 pm) is the block that is the most malleable block of time but it’s often the second most important part of the day (after the morning) since what happens during that block determines how the rest of my day will go.
+Here’s an example from my productivity heat map.
+The block from 11 am to 2 pm is the most malleable block of time, but it’s often the second most important part of the day (after the morning) because what happens during that block determines how the rest of my day will go.
 I have a few relatively simple methods for shifting that block up:

-1. Eat a healthy, balanced breakfast – usually oatmeal w/raisins, yogurt, a banana, some protein (generally eggs), juice, and 8-16 oz of water.
+- Eat a healthy, balanced breakfast; usually oatmeal with raisins, yogurt, a banana, some protein (generally eggs), juice, and 8-16 oz of water.

-5. Eat that quick lunch – take no more than 30 mins for prep, eating, and cleanup.
+- Eat that quick lunch – take no more than 30 minutes for prep, eating, and cleanup.

-7. Get back to work.
-Do not check email or your phone messages during lunch..
+- Get back to work.
+Do not check email or your phone messages during lunch.